-The LAPD spent four months trying to find the La Bianca-Tate murderers but came up with knowing.
+The LAPD spent four months trying to find the La Bianca-Tate murderers but came up with nothing.
 They caught Manson and some of the Family on an unrelated charge by chance – stealing cars and vandalism.
 While in jail, Susan Atkins bragged about her role in the murders, implicating Manson and the rest of the Family.

 23. The Family tried to stop a key witness with LSD

 Barbara Hoyt was a former Manson Family member who became a witness for the prosecution.
 To stop her from testifying, she was lured to Hawaii and fed a Hamburger with ten tabs of LSD.
 Luckily, she realized what was happening and was able to get help.
-Later on, her testimony was critical for Manson’s conviction.
+Later on, her testimony was critical in Manson’s conviction.

 24. He purposefully hired a boring lawyer

 The “brilliant” Manson thought that hiring a boring lawyer would help his case.
 He chose Irving Kanarek, who was well known for dragging court testimony and numerous court objections.
 Kanarek wasn’t able to save him, and Manson received the death sentence after a 7-month trial.